 Companies are invited to answer the following questions.

-Q1: Do you agree that 1) CG PUSCH type 1 and DG/CG PUSCH scheduled/activated by DCI format 0_0 share the same TDRA table?
+Q1: Do you agree that 1) CG PUSCH type 1 and DG/CG PUSCH scheduled/activated by DCI format 0_0 share the same TDRA table, for Rel-17 CovEnh?

 Q2: Do you agree that numberOfrepetitions-r17 is included in the TDRA table (i.e., TimeDomainAllocationList in pusch-Config) to support the increased maximum repetition number for CG PUSCH type 1, according to the following agreement in RAN1#104-e?